cancel icon

 Tennis Elbow (Lateral Epicondylitis)

 Despite its name, tennis elbow affects far more office workers and manual labourers than tennis players.
 It develops when the tendons on the outer side of your elbow become inflamed from overuse.
-This typically happens with repetitive gripping, lifting, or wrist extension, typing for hours, using power tools, or playing racquet sports with improper technique.
+This typically happens with repetitive gripping, lifting, or wrist extension, such as typing for hours, using power tools, or playing racquet sports with improper technique.
 Peak incidence occurs between ages 35 and 55.
-You’ll notice pain on the outside of your elbow radiating into your forearm, worsened by gripping, lifting objects, or turning a doorknob.

 Golfer’s Elbow (Medial Epicondylitis)